18 Sights in Duisburg, Germany (with Map and Images)

 Show sight on map

-The Ruhrort House, popularly known as the Thousand Window House, was built from 1922 onwards as an administrative building for the mining company Rheinische Stahlwerke in Duisburg-Ruhrort, Ruhrorter Straße 187, on the filled-in part of the shipyard harbour.
+The Ruhrort House, popularly known as the Thousand-Window House, was built from 1922 onwards as an administrative building for the coal and steel company Rheinische Stahlwerke in Duisburg-Ruhrort, Ruhrorter Straße 187, on the backfilled part of the shipyard port.
 The uniform rows of windows gave the house its nickname, in fact it has a total of 510 windows.

 Wikipedia: Haus Ruhrort (DE)